atharshlakshmi/clean-talk/README.md

 # Clean Talk: Guardrail API

 A safety guardrail system that classifies prompts and evaluates policy compliance.
-Takes a prompt and determines if it's safe or attempting a jailbreak, then retrieves relevant policies and judges whether the content complies with safety guidelines.
+Takes a prompt and determines if it's safe or attempting a jailbreak, then retrieves relevant policies and judges whether the content complies with safety or usage guidelines to reduce off-topic prompts.

 Possible use cases:
 1. Preventing misuse of AI chatbots by limiting filtering prompts sent to the LLM.
-2. Moderating ChatBot behaviour by setting rules that dynamically get included in the prompts.
+2. Moderating ChatBot behaviour by filtering prompts using chosen policies.
-Benefits: Reduce wastage in computes and misuse of AI tools.

-This project has been deployed on Streamlit!
-Try out the implementation [here.]()
+(add video here)

 Note: This is an exploratory project.
-The aim of this project is to learn tools and frameworks that are commonly use in AI.
+The aim of this project is to learn tools and frameworks that are commonly used in AI.

 ## Table of Contents
 - [Overview](#overview)